EduardMatei0/Spring-MVC-app/README.md

        username: cristina password: fun123 ( Role : Admin : can add customer, update customer, delete customer )
 # You can also add a new user with role employee

- Uses the Service Pattern, DAO pattern and MVC pattern;
+ Uses the Service Pattern, DAO pattern and MVC pattern, Maven project ,
- Maven project
- Runnable with Tomcat Server on Eclipse IDE
+ Runnable with Tomcat Server on Eclipse IDE .